What Makes a Great Statesman?

 A lecture by Prof. Daniel J. Mahoney

-On Wednesday, April 26, Prof. Daniel J. Mahoney was the guest of Common Sense Society-Hungary for the lecture entitled the “Indispensible Virtues of the Statesman”.
+On Wednesday, April 26, Prof. Daniel J. Mahoney was the guest of Common Sense Society–Hungary (CSS–HU) for the lecture entitled the “Indispensable Virtues of the Statesman.”
 Through the examples of statesmen who struggled to preserve freedom during times of crisis, like Cicero, Burke, de Tocqueville, Lincoln, Churchill, de Gaulle or Havel, Prof. Mahoney showcased the values and virtues, a mixture of magnanimity and moderation that defines great statesmen.
-He reflected on the wellspings of these qualities: classical education and an intimate knowledge of one’s cultural heritage, honorable ambition to pursue political leadership and a noble desire to protect the inheritance of civilization against rapacious and despotic regimes and ideologies.
+He reflected on the wellsprings of these qualities: classical education and an intimate knowledge of one’s cultural heritage, honorable ambition to pursue political leadership, and a noble desire to protect the inheritance of civilization against rapacious and despotic regimes and ideologies.